Smart Proxy Manager API#

 To fetch HTTPS web pages you need to download and install the certificate file or disable SSL certificate verification.
-See Smart Proxy Manager with HTTPS in our Knowledge Base.
+See Fetching HTTPS pages with Zyte Smart Proxy Manager.

 Smart Proxy Manager works with a standard HTTP web proxy API, where you only need an API key for authentication.
 This is the standard way to perform a request via Smart Proxy Manager: